nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-danger">

-:no_entry: You must not merge a PR into the branch if it fails some tests.
+:warning::warning::warning: You must not merge a PR into the branch if it fails some tests.

 </div>